-Kai&Korero Online Member Session - Evaluating Healthy Families NZ: a reflection on findings, challenges and opportunities
+Kai&Korero Online Webinar - Evaluating Healthy Families NZ: a reflection on findings, challenges and opportunities

-This presentation will reflect upon what has been learned through eight years of evaluation, of this innovative large-scale prevention initiative that has incorporated systems thinking and a place-based approaches to address the underlying conditions that impact the health and wellbeing of whānau and communities.
+This presentation reflects upon what has been learned through eight years of evaluation, of this innovative large-scale prevention initiative that has incorporated systems thinking and a place-based approaches to address the underlying conditions that impact the health and wellbeing of whānau and communities.

 Healthy Families NZ is an equity-focused community systems-change initiative to prevent chronic health conditions.
 The initiative is being carried out in 10 place-based communities, to respond to the evidence that says most health is created in the places in which we are born, grow, live, work and age.
 The initiative was set up in 2014 and currently has funding until 2026.
 A learning, comparative case study evaluation has been implemented alongside.